-The OLS for the long-term layout at the Airport, as shown in Figure 13 and Tables 11 and 12, will be protected under the Airports (Protection of Airspace) Regulations 1996.
+The OLS for the long-term layout at the Airport, as shown in Figure 13 and Tables 11 and 12, will be protected under the Airspace Protection Regulations.

 The OLS is the protection for aircraft operating on visual flight procedures.
 It is a series of virtual surfaces around a runway, which establish the height limits for objects in and around an airport.
 It identifies the lower limits of an airport's airspace, which should be kept free of obstacles that may endanger aircraft during take-off, preparation to land and landing.
 During these stages the pilot must be able to maintain visibility of the airport to take responsibility for obstacle avoidance and separation from other aircraft.